imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 a lens through which I began to look at the world.

-Eventually I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness ("rectifying") was about exerting power over others.
-I also saw that this preoccupation was perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning.
+Eventually I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness (what I will sometimes call "rectifying") was about exerting power over others.
+I also saw that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning. (does this belong below in the learning section?)

 I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert